Twoism: Content

 The channels are reversed on the CD reissue compared to the original vinyl EP.
 This can also be noted on the tracks "Seeya Later" and "Smokes Quantity", which have the channels reversed compared to their appearances on Hi Scores and Music Has the Right to Children respectively.

 "Smokes Quantity" includes the hidden track "1986 Summer Fire" at the end.
 On some pressings, the two tracks are combined.

 Artwork

 The album cover is taken from the 1980 film The Killings at Outpost Zeta.

 The first pressing of the CD from Warp Records was on a black CD, similar to original PlayStation discs, and included a sticker with the yellow Boards of Canada logo on it.
 The barcode on the CD's digipack was also an easily removable sticker.

 Reception

+Andy Beta of Pitchfork describes how the EP features prescient, beanie-nodding beats and highlights the complexity of certain tracks like "Basefree," with a surging bass throb and intense hyper-beat.
+However, it also notes limitations due to the cassette-only format, with some tracks having distorted and fuzzy elements that muddy the overall effect.
+The review suggests that the music has a strange ecstasy in the vocals and a melancholic feel in some parts.
+Overall, the review portrays the music as complex and mature, with certain sonic qualities that stand out, but also with some limitations in terms of sonic clarity.
-AllMusic said of the reissue of Twoism:

-"Excepting only the rigid drum monster "Basefree" (which sounds a bit like Aphex Twin circa 1992), Twoism features the same exquisitely spooky, textured emotronica that fans will want to hear, all at as high a level as the brilliant Music Has the Right to Children to boot."
+AllMusic said of the reissue, "Excepting only the rigid drum monster "Basefree" (which sounds a bit like Aphex Twin circa 1992), Twoism features the same exquisitely spooky, textured emotronica that fans will want to hear, all at as high a level as the brilliant Music Has the Right to Children to boot."

+Benjamin Bland writing for Drowned in Sound describes the EP as a charming and youthful record consisting of eight tracks of ambient techno, showcasing the band's early musical vision.
+It highlights the absence of the heavy darkness present in their later work and the uniqueness of each track.
+Noting how the EP is seen as a sonically incomplete yet fascinating glimpse into Boards of Canada's early style, shedding light on their musical evolution over time.

 Track listing

+All tracks written by Michael Sandison and Marcus Eoin, except 'Melissa Juice' co-written by Chris Horne.